tylertrimble/viswaternet/docs/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `visnet` for local development.
+Here's how to set up VisWaterNet for local development.

 1. Fork the `viswaternet` repo on GitHub.
 2. Clone your fork locally::